 Deadline: February 22.

 Undergraduate Summer Research Program - Institute of Biomaterials and Biomedical Engineering, University of Toronto

-This program is offered to current full-time students registered in either Physical Sciences, Life Sciences, Engineering, or Dentistry.
+This program is offered to current full-time students registered in Physical Sciences, Life Sciences, Engineering, Dentistry, or a medical field.
 Applicants must have completed at least one full year of an undergraduate program to be eligible.
-This program is offered to any student registered in an accredited university.
 Students are encouraged to contact IBBME professors to discuss potential positions and projects.
 More information.

-endMS Research Training Network - Summer Studentship Awards
+endMS Research and Training Network - Summer Studentship Awards

-The endMS Summer Studentship Award provides promising undergraduate or medical students with $5000 to work on MS-related projects under the direction of a supervisor in Canada whose research is relevant to the field of MS. This program is focused on enabling students to expand their knowledge and skills in the field of MS and interest in MS research.
+The endMS Summer Studentship Award funds promising undergraduate or medical students to work on MS-related projects under the direction of a supervisor in Canada whose research is relevant to the field of MS. This program is focused on enabling students to expand their knowledge and skills in the field of MS and interest in MS research.
 More information.

 Merck: Summer Student opportunities